 - Misuse any fire equipment.
 (This includes fire doors, fire blankets, fire hoses, fire extinguishers, fire alarms and smoke/thermal detectors.)

-- Indulge in behaviour deemed by the Student Residence Manager to be grossly unacceptable.
+- Indulge in behaviour deemed by the Associate Director, Student Residence to be grossly unacceptable.
 It is expected that all residents will conduct themselves in a mature and adult-like manner whilst living in the Residence

 - Gain illegal entry to another Resident’s room